Revealing the Structure and Internal Rotation of the Sagittarius Dwarf Spheroidal Galaxy with Gaia and Machine Learning: Sagittarius Bulk Dynamics

 \subsection{Sagittarius around the MW}

-Table~\ref{tab:finalpops_gc} list the Galactocentric positions and velocities for Sgr.
+Table~\ref{tab:finalpops_gc} lists the galactocentric positions and velocities for Sgr.
 The core of Sgr is at a distance of $18.11 \pm 0.15 \kpc$ from the Galactic center, almost at the opposite side from the Sun location and $6.383\pm0.007 \kpc$ below the galactic plane.

-Sgr is currently on its way to cross the Galactic plane with a net velocity of $311.1 \pm 1.1 \kms$ ($313 \pm 4$ if we correct from large-scale systematics) with respect to the galactic center.
-Most of its velocity is tangential, $V_T = 276.0\pm1.2 \kms$ ($280 \pm 6 \kms$) while Sgr currently moves away from the Galactic center with a radial velocity of $143.6 \pm 1.7 \kms$ ($140 \pm 2$).
-In general, its motion is well aligned with the Sgr stream, which lies close to the X-Z plane of the MW (misaligned by $\sim 15^\circ$).
-Sgr's velocity and position indicate that it must have passed through its orbit pericenter very recently, and it is now receding with respect to the MWs center.
+Currently, Sgr is on its way to cross the Galactic plane with a net velocity of $311.1 \pm 1.1 \kms$ ($313 \pm 4$ if we correct from large-scale systematics) with respect to the Galactic center.
+Most of its velocity is tangential, $V_T = 276.0\pm1.2 \kms$ ($280 \pm 6 \kms$), while Sgr currently moves away from the Galactic center with a radial velocity of $143.6 \pm 1.7 \kms$ ($140 \pm 2$).
+In general, its motion is well aligned with the Sgr stream, which lies close to the $X$--$Z$ plane of the MW (misaligned by $\sim 15^\circ$).
+The velocity and position of Sgr indicate that it must have passed through its orbit pericenter very recently, and it is now receding with respect to the MW center.